Apple Vision Pro: a revolution for professionals?

-At its WWDC 2023 keynote, Apple finally unveiled Apple Vision Pro, his long-awaited mixed reality headset.
+At its WWDC 2023 keynote, Apple finally unveiled Apple Vision Pro, its long-awaited mixed reality headset.
 Even if most of the features had already been leaked to the press, the moment is still dramatic.

 A Turning point for XR

-A Short look at the capabilities
+A quick glance at the Features

 “Apple Vision Pro relies solely on your eyes, hands and voice You browse the system simply by looking.
 App icons come to life when you look at them; simply tap your fingers together to select, and gently flick to scroll.”